gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 # GCC will looking for system headers in "/clang0-tools/usr/include/*".
 # Create the directory, then symlink it.
-mkdir -v /clang0-tools/usr && \
+mkdir -pv /clang0-tools/usr && \
 ln -sv ../include /clang0-tools/usr/include

 # Fix a wrong object symlink.